Terms & Conditions

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Order: the Client’s order for Services as set out in the Client’s purchase order form or other written acceptance of the Agency’s quotation.
+Order: the Client’s order for Services as set out in the Client’s purchase order form or other written acceptance of the Agency’s quotation (but specifically excluding any Client terms and conditions set out, attached or referred to in such Order).

-Services: the creative marketing consultancy services, including the Deliverables, to be supplied by the Agency to the Client as set out in the SOW.
+Services: the creative marketing consultancy, and/or market research and any other services, including the Deliverables, to be supplied by the Agency to the Client as set out in the SOW.

-SOW: the Scope Of Work containing the description or specification of the Services and provided in writing by the Agency to the Client.
+SOW: the Scope Of Work containing the description or specification of the Services and related matters and provided in writing by the Agency to the Client.

 Term: the duration of the Contract as set out in the SOW and subject to clause 12 of these Conditions.